-Contact Buffalo Restoration at (406) 586-8109, and we'll take care of your plumbing overflow problem, no matter what category it's in.
+Contact Buffalo Restoration at (406) 306-0501, and we'll take care of your plumbing overflow problem, no matter what category it's in.
 Our expert cleaning methods ensure your environment reverts to its healthy condition, and your property is free from all possible water damage.
 Our emergency service team is also ready to assist you 24/7.
-Call us today for a free estimate.
+Call us today for an estimate.
 We hope to hear from you soon.

 All of Buffalo Restoration's services are made available to properties in the Bozeman, MT and the Southwest Montana area.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.

 Next we'll start the drying process which may include hardwood flooring drying systems, desiccant or refrigerant dehumidifiers, wall cavity drying equipment, truck-mounted extraction equipment for in-place drying, and turbo drying fans.
 After we've set up our drying equipment, we'll monitor the moisture and make adjustments to maximize the drying.

 Depending on the extent of the damage, some reconstruction may be required.
 Our one-stop shop can take your project from start to finish and put everything back together again, cleaner and better than ever.

 Basic maintenance on your home's plumbing system can go a long way in preventing bigger issues from occurring.
 Here are some tips that will help minimize the number of times you will have to call a plumber.